eclipse/xtext/xtext-website/documentation/15_runtime_concepts.md

 ### Encoding of Xtext Source Code

-The source code of the Xtext framework itself is completely encoded in **ISO 8859-1**, which is necessary to make the Xpand templates work everywhere (they use french quotation markup).
+The source code of the Xtext framework itself is completely encoded in *ISO 8859-1*, which is necessary to make the Xpand templates work everywhere (they use french quotation markup).
 That encoding is hard coded into the Xtext generator code.
 You are likely never going to change that.

 ## Unit Testing the Language {#testing}

 Automated tests are crucial for the maintainability and the quality of a software product.
 That is why it is strongly recommended to write unit tests for your language, too.
 The Xtext project wizard creates a test project for that purpose.
 It simplifies the setup procedure both for the Eclipse agnostic tests and the UI tests for Junit4.

-The following is about testing the parser and the linker for the **Domainmodel** language from the tutorial.
+The following is about testing the parser and the linker for the *Domainmodel* language from the tutorial.
 It leverages Xtend to write the test case.

 ### Creating a simple test class

 First of all, a new Xtend class has to be created.
-Therefore, choose the src folder of the test plugin, and select **New -\> Xtend Class** from the context menu.
+Therefore, choose the src folder of the test plugin, and select *New &rarr; Xtend Class* from the context menu.
 Provide a meaningful name and enter the package before you hit finish.

 The core of the test infrastructure is the [XtextRunner]({{site.src.xtext}}/plugins/org.eclipse.xtext.junit4/src/org/eclipse/xtext/junit4/XtextRunner.java) and the language specific [IInjectorProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext.junit4/src/org/eclipse/xtext/junit4/IInjectorProvider.java).
 Both have to be provided by means of class annotations: